 REFERENCES

-Dinesh K, Sinha B and Savan AK.
+Dinesh, K, Sinha, B. and Savan, AK.
 2021.
 Morphological variability and mycelial compatibility of Sclerotium rolfsii.
 Indian Journal of Plant Protection, 49(3): 182–189.

 Hasna MK, Kashem MA and Ahmed F. 2020.
 Use of Trichoderma in biological control of collar rot of soybean and chickpea.
 International Journal of Biochemistry Research and Review, 29(9): 25–31.